-Let’s take a look at the features you get for the expense of an Apple TV
+Let’s look at the features you get at the expense of an Apple TV 4K.

 Private Listening: Apple TV users can pair their AirPods via Bluetooth to engage in private listening.
 This is a nice feature for watching TV and not disturbing others nearby.

 App Store: With thousands of apps available, you can install just about any streaming service.